undefinedDarkness/undefineddarkness.github.io/src/2022/nesdown.md

 ### Syntax Highlighting
 This is nothing new, but the neat part is that its done entirely in the markdown generation step.
-So no javascript library is required later.
+So no javascript library is required later, EDIT: Actually I lied, I've shifted to using highlight js because getting source-highlight working on windows is a PITA and I want my site to be able to be developed no matter what software I'm using at the time, I might look into a Python based solution later, will have to see.

 ```c
 #include <stdio.h>